unanmed/Mutate/docs/index-en.md

 Animation is a core module of `mutate`.
 It is simple but powerful.
 Almost all the animations in the game are implemented by it, but of course you can use this functionality for some other things as well.

-The core of animation is a class `mutate.animationBase`, which is a highly customisable class.
+The core of animation is a class `mutate.animate.AnimationBase`, which is a highly customisable class.

 #### Animatable Properties